Ye Olde Minstrels

 Small part.
 The 1941 directory states that he appeared in this film.
 It appears that he's located right above Joline Karol and Valerie Lee.

 Small part.
-He's the second performer from the left in the fourth row.
+He's second from the left in the fourth row.

 Extra.
+Later known as Joan Blake.
 She can be seen in the audience as everybody laughs at Froggy's singing.

 Tommy McFarland